Enabling clinical use of foundation models for computational pathology

 \subsubsection{TransSCOT}

-The TransSCOT cohort comprised patients enrolled in the SCOT randomized clinical trial (ISRCTN59757862), conducted in the United Kingdom between 2008 and 2013 \cite{Iveson20183V6}.
-The trial included 6,088 patients with histologically confirmed stage III or high-risk stage II colorectal cancer who had undergone curative resection and were eligible for adjuvant oxaliplatin-based chemotherapy.
-Eligible patients were $\geq$18 years old, had WHO performance status 0-1, adequate organ function, and no significant comorbidities limiting life expectancy.
-Participants were randomized to receive 3 or 6 months of adjuvant oxaliplatin-fluoropyrimidine therapy, and 3 months of treatment was demonstrated to be non-inferior to 6 months.
+The TransSCOT cohort comprised patients enrolled in the SCOT randomised clinical trial (ISRCTN59757862), conducted in the United Kingdom between 2008 and 2013.\autocite{Iveson20183V6} The trial included 6,088 patients with histologically confirmed stage III or high-risk stage II colorectal cancer who had undergone surgical resection and were eligible for adjuvant oxaliplatin-based chemotherapy.
+Eligible patients were $\geq$18 years old, had WHO performance status 0-1, adequate organ function and no significant comorbidities limiting life expectancy.
+Participants were randomised to receive 3 or 6 months of adjuvant oxaliplatin-fluoropyrimidine therapy and 3 months of treatment was demonstrated to be non-inferior to 6 months.
 For the present study, 3,182 patients from the translational arm of the SCOT trial (TransSCOT) were included.
-H\&E-stained slides from 3,126 eligible patients were digitized at ICC using five scanners, resulting in 3,017 Aperio AT2, 3,017 NanoZoomer XR, 3,017 KF-PRO-400, 2,692 Aperio GT450 DX, and 2,685 P1000 WSIs.
-2,681 patients had slides scanned on all five platforms (Supplementary Fig. 6b).
-In addition, a separate set of 3,126 H\&E-stained slides was digitized in in Oxford, UK, at a central laboratory associated with the trial office using NanoZoomer 2.0-HT or NanoZoomer S60 scanners.
-After exclusions, 1,050 patients had two corresponding tissue sections available: one digitized at ICGI across the five scanners and a second one digitized independly in the UK (Supplementary Fig. 6c).
+H\&E-stained slides from 3,126 eligible patients were digitised by ICGI using five scanners, which, after exclusions, resulting in 2,856 Aperio AT2, 2,856 NanoZoomer XR, 2,856 KF-PRO-400, 2,547 Aperio GT450 DX and 2,534 Pannoramic 1000 WSIs (Supplementary Fig. 6b).
+In addition, a separate set of 3,126 H\&E-stained slides was digitised in in Oxford, UK, at a central laboratory associated with the trial office using NanoZoomer 2.0-HT or NanoZoomer S60 scanners.
+After exclusions, 2,856 patients had two corresponding tissue sections available: one digitised by ICGI across the five scanners and a second one digitised independently in the UK (Supplementary Fig. 6c).